aearanky/Ionic-app---list-of-countries/README.md

 ------------------

 # Requirements
--- Delete any version of jdk except jdk 1.8 and install jdk 1.8 if it is not installed that in your system
+-- Delete any version of jdk except jdk 1.8 (and install jdk 1.8 if it is not installed in your system)

 # Run the following command to generate an android build
 -- `ionic cordova build android`